yjyao/practical-python/Notes/01_Introduction/07_Functions.md

 print('Total cost:', cost)
 ```

-That’s fine for learning and testing, but in a real program you
+That's fine for learning and testing, but in a real program you
-probably wouldn’t do that.
+probably wouldn't do that.

 Instead, you might pass the name of the file in as an argument to a
 script.
 Try changing the bottom part of the program as follows: